Everything to Know About Pairing Food and Wine

 Seafood and fish are diverse in flavor, texture and intensity.
 Seafood such as oysters and caviar have a briny, salty taste.
 Crab is delicate and sweet.
 Salmon is firm and oily, but sole is light and flaky.
 If you’re serving fish with a robust tomato sauce, does that mean a red wine?
 Again, some of this will depend on the seasonings and sauces, but here are some general guidelines.

 - Shellfish and Light-Textured Fish: Raw oysters and Champagne (or another sparkling wine) are a match made in heaven.
 Since shellfish such as crab, lobster, mussels, shrimp and scallops are light in texture, light-bodied white wines tend to pair best.
 We usually see light sauces on delicate fish such as tilapia and flounder.
 Sauvignon Blanc and Pinot Grigio are safe bets.
-(Check out our “21 Recipes to Celebrate 25 Years of Forrest Gump” for some awesome shrimp recipes!)
+(Check out our “21 Recipes to Celebrating Bubba Blue of Forrest Gump” for some awesome shrimp recipes!)

 - Medium-Textured Fish: Trout, red snapper, grouper, haddock, halibut, monkfish and Chilean sea bass are flaky but firmer-textured.
 These fish can handle more robust sauces and full-bodied whites like Chardonnay.